 - Blood Culture*

-- Citrate tubes for coagulation tests (LIGHT BLUE TOP)
+- Citrate tubes for coagulation tests (BLUE or LIGHT BLUE TOP)

 - Gel (SST) tube with clot activator (GOLD TOP)

 - Activated clot tube without gel (RED TOP)

 - Sodium-heparin tube without gel (GREEN TOP)

 - Lithium-heparin tube with gel (LIME GREEN TOP)

 - Trace metal free tube w/EDTA (NAVY BLUE TOP W/ PURPLE LETTERING)

 - Acid-Citrate Dextrose tube (YELLOW TOP)

 * In general, because of the risk of bacterial contamination, if blood cultures are needed they should always be drawn first (see the MICROBIOLOGY section in the following pages).